niksedk/subtitleedit-avalonia/docs/reference/assa.md

-# Advanced Sub Station Alpha (ASS) Format Reference
+# Advanced Sub Station Alpha (ASSA) Format Reference

 Advanced Sub Station Alpha (file extension `.ass`) is a powerful subtitle format that supports extensive text formatting, animations, and effects.

 ## Overview

 The Sub Station Alpha (SSA) format was created by programmer [Kotus](https://web.archive.org/web/20030618072944/http://www.eswat.demon.co.uk/) in 1996 for the anime fansubbing community.
-In 2002, Advanced Sub Station Alpha (ASS) was released with new features including layers, alpha channel support, and rotation.
+In 2002, Advanced Sub Station Alpha (ASSA) was released with new features including layers, alpha channel support, and rotation.

 Despite being called "Advanced Sub Station Alpha," the file extension remains `.ass` (though `.assa` would be more accurate).